tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 ### Example

-The following is an example JWK representation of an "AKP" key for the "HPKE-XWING-SHA256-AES256GCM" algorithm:
+The following is an example JWK representation of an "AKP" private key for the "HPKE-XWING-SHA256-AES256GCM" algorithm:

 ~~~
 {